The connectivity carcass of a vertex subset in a graph: both odd and even case: Projection of a stretched unit to a proper path

 The following is an immediate corollary of Lemma \ref{lem: cycle-edge-to-two-tree-edges}. \begin{corollary} If $\omega$ is a stretched unit, it is projected to at least one tree edge. \end{corollary}

 It follows from the projection defined above that a stretched unit will be projected to $O(|S|)$ edges in ${\cal H}$.
 So we store the entire projection mapping in $O(n|S|)$ space.
 Amazingly, this bound can be further improved to $O(n)$.
 The brilliant insight is that the edges to which any stretched unit is projected form a proper path in ${\cal H}$.
 So we just need to store the two endpoints of the path, which takes only $O(1)$ space.
+The rest of this section is devoted to establish this result.

 Consider any stretched unit $\omega$.
 Suppose it is projected to any two tree edges in ${\cal H}$.
 The following lemma reveals an important property about any cycle in ${\cal H}$ lying on the path between the two.